nixwiz/sensu-go-flowdock-handler/README.md

 ## Installation
 Create an executable binary from this source, create an [asset][7] from [bonsai][6], or download one of the existing [releases][5].

-From the local path of the sensu-go-flowdock-handler repository:
+To build from source, from the local path of the sensu-go-flowdock-handler repository:

 ```
 go build -o /usr/local/bin/sensu-go-flowdock-handler main.go